Frequently Asked Questions

-- The DAIR Cloud is based on OpenStack (Ocata), and thus supports basic EC2 (AWS) interfaces, as well as the OpenStack APIs.
-Transferring into DAIR from an public cloud is usually straightforward, although some competence in cloud computing DevOps is required.
+- The DAIR Cloud is a hybrid cloud platform consisting of AWS and Microsoft Azure public clouds in Canada and GPUs in our OpenStack (Ocata) private cloud (which supports basic EC2 interfaces, as well as the OpenStack APIs).
+Transferring into DAIR from a public cloud is usually straightforward, although some competence in cloud computing DevOps is required.
 CANARIE does not provide or perform any transfer services.

 - + Does DAIR provide GPUs in addition to (virtual) CPUs?

-- Yes, GPUs are available to DAIR users that have a specific requirement for these resources.
+- Yes, GPUs (1 per tenant) are available to DAIR applicants that have a specific requirement for these resources.

 - + What virtualization technology does DAIR use?

-- + How much do extra resources cost?
+- + How do I make a payment?

 - DAIR is a free service designed to help Canadian entrepreneurs and small to medium businesses accelerate their time to market and their learning of emerging technologies, while benefiting from the efficiencies and agility of cloud computing.
 As such, approved applicants are not required to make any payments to CANARIE.